alsyundawy/Sefinek-Blocklist-Collection/README.md

   - **Abuse:** Blocks known domains involved in online abuse or harassment.
   - **Advertising:** Blocks domains that serve advertisements to visitors.
   - **AMP Hosts:** Blocks Accelerated Mobile Pages (AMP) hosts that often serve ads and track user behavior.
-  - **CryptoJacking:** Blocks domains that hijack your device to mine cryptocurrency.
+  - **Cryptojacking:** Blocks domains that hijack your device to mine cryptocurrency.
   - **Dating Services:** Blocks domains of dating websites and apps.
   - **Drugs:** Blocks domains that sell or promote drugs.
   - **Fake News:** Blocks domains known for publishing fake or misleading news.